PhoenixAlx/People2Group/README.md

 People2Group
 ============

-Add people to group of diverse size randomly
+Add people randomly to groups of diverse size